-A high ratio could indicate the firm is overvalued relative to the equity/ book value of the company.
-A low ratio could indicate the company is undervalued relative to the equity/ book value of the company.
+A high ratio could indicate that the firm is overvalued relative to the company’s equity/ book value.
+A low ratio could indicate the company is undervalued relative to the equity/ book value.

 Price to Earning (P/E) Ratio

-The P/E of a stock is calculated by dividing the current stock price by the Earning Per share (EPS).
-Before we proceed further to understand the PE ratio, let us understand what “Earnings per Share” (EPS) stands for.
+The P/E of a stock is calculated by dividing the current stock price by the Earning Per Share (EPS).
+Before we proceed to understand the PE ratio, let us understand what “Earnings per Share” (EPS) stands for.

 =200000 / 1000